Web Scraping in Golang: Complete Guide 2023

 Set Up the Environment

-Before proceeding with this web scraping guide, make sure that you have the necessary tools installed.
-Follow the links above to download, install, and set up the required tools by following the installation wizards.
+Open the links above to download, install, and set up the required tools by following their installation wizards.

 mkdir web-scraper-go